simpledynamics/seecret_app/README.md

   - Fastclick.js for mobile click responsiveness - Fork or contribute at [https://github.com/ftlabs/fastclick](https://github.com/ftlabs/fastclick)

 ## Building
 There is no build.
-Just copy the contents of the src folder and serve as is.
+Just copy the contents of the src/main/resources/public folder and serve as is.
 To read more about hosting Seecret yourself, go to [https://www.seecret.net/mirror.html](https://www.seecret.net/mirror.html)

 ## Deployment
 The app authenticates the user to Twitter via Oauth.io.
-Contact us to add your url to our Oauth.io account, or set up your own and put your key value in js/oauthio_key.js.
+Contact us to add your url to our Oauth.io account, or set up your own and put your key value in src/main/resources/public/js/oauthio_key.js.
 You can run on localhost as well.

+There is also a [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-running-your-application) deployment wrapper you can use to run the application locally.
+Just run `./gradlew bootRun` at load [http://localhost](http://localhost)

 ## Contributing
 We have a [roadmap](https://github.com/simpledynamics/seecret_app/wiki) of features and channel integrations.
 Feel free to fork this repo and send us a pull request.